 This is the whitespace.
 The gap between systems where work sits, waits, and gets manually moved from one place to the next.
 Conservative estimates put 50% of commercial banking frontline work in this category.

 AI cannot operate in whitespace.
-It needs structure.
-It needs to know what happened, what is supposed to happen next, and who or what is responsible for making it happen.
+It needs structure that lets it know what happened, what is supposed to happen next, and who or what is responsible for making it happen.
 When that connective tissue does not exist, AI agents have nowhere to stand.

 Banks have tried to solve this by adding more tools.
-A workflow automation layer here, an integration middleware there, and an RPA bot to move data between systems that should already be connected.
-Each addition solves a symptom and adds to the underlying complexity.
-The fragmentation tax compounds.
+A workflow automation layer here, an integration middleware there, and an RPA bot to move data between systems that should already be connected.Β

 Why every new system makes the next one harder to deploy